 No more wandering in the past or the future without your permission.
 This means that it should be in your control to take lessons from the past and imagine the future whenever necessary.

-We say that school time was the best time of our lives, but was it actually what you say it is?
+Most people say that ‘school time was the best time of their lives’, ‘there’s nothing like the good old school days.’
+But was it actually what they say it is?
 When you were in school you wanted to go into college and be done with it as soon as possible.

 We have actually batched things up.
 Some of those good moments we had in the past keep on repeating themselves in a loop, making us remember how dull our present life has become.

 But we all know that it is not the whole truth.
-We have barely fragmented our memories into good and bad.
-We ignore the bad and clutch to the good ones which is why we are unable to live in the present moment sometimes.
+We have barely fragmented our memories into good and bad—ignoring the bad and clutching to the good ones which is precisely why we are unable to live in the present moment sometimes.